XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/feature.md

 # feature
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/Feature1.cpp "Source")

-The `feature` command returns information about [amendments](amendments.html) this server knows about, including whether they are enabled and whether the server is voting in favor of those amendments in the [amendment process](amendments.html#amendment-process).
-[New in: rippled 0.31.0][]
+The `feature` command returns information about amendments this server knows about, including whether they are enabled and whether the server is voting in favor of those amendments in the amendment process.

 You can use the `feature` command to configure the server to vote against or in favor of an amendment.
 This change persists even if you restart the server.
-[Updated in: rippled 1.7.0][]

-_The `feature` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The `feature` method is an admin method that can't be run by unprivileged users._

 ### Request Format
 An example of the request format: